vegaprotocol/specs/non-protocol-specs/0012-NP-LIPE-liquidation-price-estimate.md

 ## Overview

-Provide a range of liquidation price, where the lower bound assumes no slippage in the [margin level calculation](../protocol/0019-MCAL-margin_calculator.md) and the upper bound assumes that the slippage cap is applied.
+Provide an estimated liquidation price range, where the lower bound assumes no slippage in the [margin level calculation](../protocol/0019-MCAL-margin_calculator.md) and the upper bound assumes that the slippage cap is applied.

 This amounts to carrying out the same computation twice, once with both linear and quadratic slippage factor set to `0` and once with the actual values used by the market for which the specified position is being considered.